abogdanova/SwarmGE/README.md

 ###Genome

-    - Random
+####Random

 Activate with:

-        "--genome_init"

-- Subtree

-    - Random
+    --genome_init

+###Subtree

+####Random

 Activate with:

-        "--initialisation random_init"
+    --initialisation random_init

-    - Ramped Half-Half
+####Ramped Half-Half

 Activate with:

-        "--initialisation rhh"
+    --initialisation rhh

 ##Selection
 ---------

 Only valid individuals are selected by default.
 However, this can be changed with the flag:

-"--invalid_selection"

-- Tournament
+    --invalid_selection

+###Tournament

 Activate with:

-    "--selection tournament"
+    --selection tournament

 Tournament size is set by default at 2.
 This value can be changed with the flag:

-    "--tournament_size [INT]"
+    --tournament_size [INT]

 where [INT] is an integer which specifies the tournament size.

-- Truncation
+###Truncation

 Activate with:

-    "--selection truncation"
+    --selection truncation

 Selection proportion is set by default at 0.5.
 This value can be changed with the flag:

-    "--selection_proportion [NUM]"
+    --selection_proportion [NUM]

 where [NUM] is a float between 0 and 1.

 ##Variation
 ---------
 ###Crossover

 Crossover directly swaps genetic material between two chosen individuals.
 The probability of crossover occurring is set with the flag:

-"--crossover_probability [NUM]"
+    "--crossover_probability [NUM]

 where [NUM] is a float between 0 and 1.
 The default value for crossover is 0.75.

-- Onepoint
+####Onepoint

 Activate with:

-    "--crossover onepoint"
+    --crossover onepoint

 Given two individuals, create two children using one-point crossover and return them.
 A different point is selected on each genome for crossover to occur.
 Crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).

 Onepoint crossover in Grammatical Evolution is explained further in:

 O'Neill, M., Ryan, C., Keijzer, M. and Cattolico, M., 2003.
 "Crossover in grammatical evolution."
 Genetic programming and evolvable machines, 4(1), pp.67-93.
 DOI: 10.1023/A:1021877127167

-- Subtree
+####Subtree

 Activate with:

-    "--crossover subtree"
+    --crossover subtree

 Given two individuals, create two children using subtree crossover and return them.
 Candidate subtrees are selected based on matching non-terminal nodes rather than matching terminal nodes.

 ###Mutation

 The ability to specify the number of mutation events per individual is provided.
 This works for both genome mutation and subtree mutation.
 The default number of mutation events is 1 per individual.
 This value can be changed with the flag:

-"--mutation_events [INT]"
+    --mutation_events [INT]

 where [INT] is an integer which specifies the number of mutation events per individual.
 Note that for subtree mutation exactly